tteck/Proxmox/README.md

 ⚙️ **To Update Home Assistant:**

-Run from the LXC console
+Run in the LXC console
 ```yaml
 ./update.sh
 ```